indeedeng/iwf/README.md

 # What is iWF

-## Basic Concepts & Usage
+## Basic Concepts

-### Workflow and WorkflowState
+### Workflow and WorkflowState definition
 iWF lets you build long-running applications by implementing the workflow interface, e.g. [Java Workflow interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/Workflow.java).
+An instance of the interface is a `WorkflowDefinition`.
+Am application uses `iwfWorkflowType` to differentiate WorkflowDefinitions.

-The key elements of a workflow are `WorkflowState` e.g. [Java WorkflowState interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/WorkflowState.java).
-A workflow can contain any number of WorkflowStates.
+A WorkflowDefinition contains several `WorkflowState` e.g. [Java WorkflowState interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/iworkflow/core/WorkflowState.java).
 A WorkflowState is implemented with two APIs: `start` and `decide`.
 * `start` API is invoked immediately when a WorkflowState is started.
 It will return some `Commands` to server.
 When the requested `Commands` are completed, `decide` API will be triggered.
 * `decide` API will decide next states to execute.
 Next states be multiple, and can be re-executed as different `stateExecutions`.

+### Workflow execution and WorkflowState execution
+Application can start a workflow instance with a `workflowId` for any workflow definition.
+A workflow instance is called `WorkflowExecution`. iWF server returns `runId` of UUID as the identifier of the WorkflowExecution.
+The runId is globally unique.

+WorkflowId uniqueness: At anytime, there must be at most one WorkflowExecution running with the same workflowId.
+However, after a previous WorkflowExecution finished running (in any closed status), application may start a new WorkflowExecutions with the same workflowId using appropriate `IdReusePolicy`.

+There must be at least one WorkflowState being executed for a running WorkflowExecution.
+The instance of WorkflowState is called `StateExecution`.

+:warning: Note:
+> Depends on the context, the only word `workflow` may mean WorkflowExecution(most commonly), WorkflowDefinition or both.

 ### Commands
 These are the three command types: